garbados/couchdb/share/doc/src/configuring.rst

 of either party.

-A typical use case is to have a static website hosted on a CDN make requests to another resource, such as a hosted CouchDB instance.
+A typical use case is to have a static website hosted on a CDN make requests to another resource, such as a hosted Cloudant instance.
 This avoids needing an intermediary proxy, using JSONP or similar workarounds to retrieve and host content.

-While CouchDB's integrated HTTP server and support for document attachments makes this less of a constraint for pure CouchDB projects, there are many cases where separating the static content from the database access is desirable, and CORS makes this very straightforward.
+While Cloudant's integrated HTTP server and support for document attachments makes this less of a constraint for pure Cloudant projects, there are many cases where separating the static content from the database access is desirable, and CORS makes this very straightforward.

-By supporting CORS functionality, a CouchDB instance can accept direct connections to protected databases and instances, without the browser functionality being blocked due to same-origin constraints.
+By supporting CORS functionality, a Cloudant instance can accept direct connections to protected databases and instances, without the browser functionality being blocked due to same-origin constraints.
 CORS is supported today on over 90% of recent browsers.

-CORS support is provided as experimental functionality in 1.3.0, and as such will need to be enabled specifically in CouchDB's configuration.
+CORS support is provided as experimental functionality in 1.3.0, and as such will need to be enabled specifically in Cloudant's configuration.
 While all origins are forbidden from making requests by default, support is available for simple requests, preflight requests and per-vhost configuration.